mjstahl/elementree/README.md

 # Elementree
 "Make everything as simple as possible, but not simpler."

-We think that might look something like **Finite State Machines + JS Template Literals**.
+We think that might look something like **Pushdown Automata + JS Template Literals**.
 At least for web development.

 ## A Simple Example